Assignment (Real Estate) Definition

 RELATED: What is “Driving for Dollars” and How Does It Work?

 Once a motivated seller has agreed to sell their property at a discounted price, they will sign a purchase agreement with the wholesaler.
-The purchase agreement needs to contain language that clearly allows the buyer to assign their rights in the agreement to a third party.
-Most standard purchase agreements do not include this language by default, so if the buyer plans to sell/assign the contract, they need to make sure this language is included (note: talk with an attorney to make sure the language included and explained correctly).
+The purchase agreement needs to contain specific, clear language that allows the wholesaler (for example, you) to assign their rights in the agreement to a third party.

 RELATED: Wholesaling Made Simple!
 A Comprehensive Guide to Assigning Contracts

-From the very beginning, it’s important for a wholesaler to communicate with their seller about their intent to assign the contract.
-Many sellers are not familiar with the assignment process, so if the role of the buyer is going to change along the way, the seller needs to be aware of this at or before the time they sign the original purchase agreement.
+This can’t be stressed enough: It’s extremely important for a wholesaler to communicate with their seller about their intent to assign the contract.
+Many sellers are not familiar with the assignment process, so if the role of the buyer is going to change along the way, the seller needs to be aware of this on or before they sign the original purchase agreement.

-This is the other half of a wholesaler’s job – marketing to find buyers.
-Once a buyer has been found, the wholesaler can assign the contract to the new party and work with both the original seller and the end buyer to schedule a closing date.
+This is the other half of a wholesaler’s job—marketing to find buyers.
+Once they find an end buyer, the wholesaler can assign the contract to the new party and work with the original seller and the end buyer to schedule a closing date.

-The assignment is done through a simple “Assignment Agreement” and it allows the new buyer to step into the wholesaler’s shoes as the buyer in the original contract.
+Assigning the contract works through a simple assignment agreement.
+This agreement allows the end buyer to step into the wholesaler’s shoes as the buyer in the original contract.

-Most assignment contracts include language for a nonrefundable deposit from the end buyer, which protects the wholesaler in case the buyer backs out.
-Although it’s possible to download assignment contract templates online, this is one situation where most experts recommend having your contracts reviewed by an attorney.
-The assignment wording has to be precise and in accordance with your state laws; having an attorney review your contract protects you against any issues down the road.
+Most assignment contracts include language for a nonrefundable deposit from the end buyer, which protects the wholesaler if the buyer backs out.
+While you can download assignment contract templates online, most experts recommend having an attorney review your contracts.
+The assignment wording has to be precise and comply with applicable local laws to protect you from issues down the road.

-Close the Transaction, Assign the Contract & Collect the Assignment Fee
+5. Close the Transaction and Collect the Assignment Fee

 According to UpCounsel, most contract assignments are done for about $5,000, although depending on the property and the market, it could be higher or lower.